Cultural Arts Commission Background

 • Focus on Richardson

-• Quality and completeness of application materials
+• Quality of application and materials

 The Cultural Arts Commission will complete a preliminary review of all applications received to determine which organizations will move forward and be scheduled for an interview.